BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/extensions.rst

     # Open the extensions view
     Extensions().storeExtensionResults(pluginID="mypluginid", pageID="customView", data={"someData": data}, title="View results")

-You can access the data in JavaScript as follows:
+You can access the data in JavaScript from the window object (or as the global `horus` variable) as follows:

 .. code-block:: javascript

-    // Get the data passed from the extension const data = window.parent.extensionData; // Remember that extensions run inside an iframe console.log(data.someData) // The object passed from the Extensions class
+    // Get the data passed from the extension.
+The data gets automatically injected into the window object const data = window.extensionData;
+    console.log(data.someData) // The object passed from the Extensions class

 Using the File Picker inside an Extension